ara3d/bim-open-schema/README.md

 Having a predefined schema that is jointly defined by experts significantly reduces the cost and effort of developing tools for unlocking the potential of BIM data.

-## Design Goals of Ara 3D Revit Schema
+## Design Goals of Revit Schema

-The Ara 3D Revit Schema is optimized for the following design goals in order:
+The Revit Schema is optimized for the following design goals in order:

 1. Efficiently extract data out of Revit
 2. Efficiently import into columnar data formats and relational databases.